nkane/nkane.github.io/_posts/2018-08-03-win32-software-renderer-lesson-1:-getting-started.markdown

 The system can use two different methods for routing messages to a window procedure:
 * Posting messages to a first-in, first-out queue called a message queue, a system-defined memory object that temporarily stores messages.
 	* With Queue Messages, the system can display any number of windows at a time.
-The system maintains a single system message queue and one thread-specific message queue for each GUI thread.
+The system maintains a single system message queue and one [thread][thread-wiki]-specific message queue for each GUI thread.
 	* Whenever the user moves the mouse, clicks the mouse buttons, or types on the keyboard, the device driver for the mouse or keyboard converts the input into messages and places them in the system message queue.
 The system removes the messages, one at a time, from the system message queue, examines them to determine the destination window, and then